moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 --------------------------

 Virtual joints are used primarily to attach the robot to the world.
-For the PR2 we will define only one virtual joint attaching the *base_footprint* of the PR2 to the *odom_combined* world frame.
+For the Panda we will define only one virtual joint attaching the *panda_link0* of the Panda to the *world* world frame.
 This virtual joint represents the motion of the base of the robot in a plane.